Here is the CMT Uptime check phrase

 4) research strategy (2 page limit, excluding references) that covers significance, innovation, approach, and outcomes and includes a brief statement as to how your pilot relates to overall themes of the Network;

-6) an NIH biosketch; and
+6) an NIH biosketch of the PI/MPI’s;

 Budget Details